gbonte/mitchemio/README.md

-# Pseudomonas aeruginosa dataset
+# MLG results related to the Pseudomonas aeruginosa dataset

-Version 1.1

-## License

 The dataset is released under the Public Domain license, i.e., unrestricted.
 We ask that you cite the original, unaltered dataset as